Coolbylaki/FrontendMentor-Calculator/README.md

 ### What I learned

 The only two new things I learned from this project were how to set up and manage multiple themes and how to save theme choice to local storage.
-The rest was used to reinforce my Tailwind and React before moving to advanced topics.
+The rest was used to reinforce my Tailwind, React context and React reducer hooks before moving to advanced topics.

 ### Continued development